klosedan/orange_disease/README.md

 1. Setup environment (90min): set up vscode devcontainer with hardware acceleration, download data files in postCreateCommand script
 2. Data preprocessing (90min): Read in data, plot image resolution and number of images for each category.
 3. Initial training tries (180min): Build a model with a fixed train/validation split and try combinations of hyperparameters
+4. Cross validation (180min): So far

+## Open questions

+- How to optimally save training results.
+I needed to retrain a lot and especcially with cross validation, it is very time consuming.
+-